dzh-ma/lexica/README.md

 # lexica

-lexica is an programming language designed to be easy to read & learn.
+lexica is a programming language designed to be easy to read & learn.
-The syntax closely mirrors plain English, making coding approachable
-    for all users.
+The syntax closely mirrors plain English, making coding approachable for all users.

 ## Vision